pingcap/tidb-operator/en/monitor-using-tidbmonitor.md

 kubectl apply -f https://raw.githubusercontent.com/pingcap/tidb-operator/master/examples/basic/tidb-monitor.yaml -n ${namespace}
 ```

-If the server does not have an external network, refer to [deploy TiDB cluster](deploy-on-general-kubernetes.md#deploy-tidb-cluster) to download the required Docker image on the machine with an external network and upload it to the server.
+If the server does not have an external network, refer to [Deploy the TiDB cluster](deploy-on-general-kubernetes.md#deploy-the-tidb-cluster) to download the required Docker image on the machine with an external network and upload it to the server.

 After the deployment is finished, you can check whether TidbMonitor is started by executing the `kubectl get pod` command: